ARM-software/CMSIS-Zone/README.md

 # CMSIS-Zone

-The branch *master* of this GitHub repository contains the  CMSIS-Zone Utility that supports the multi-step approach for splitting complex multi-core systems into sub-systems.
+The branch *main* of this GitHub repository contains the  CMSIS-Zone Utility that supports the multi-step approach for splitting complex multi-core systems into sub-systems.
 The [CMSIS-Zone documentation](https://arm-software.github.io/CMSIS_5/Zone/html/index.html) is available under https://arm-software.github.io/CMSIS_5/Zone/html/index.html.

 CMSIS-Zone is flexible and supports multiple use-cases, for example the setup of MPU (memory protection unit) or TrustZone.